-Denver Broncos reportedly release three-time Pro Bowl safety T.J.
+Denver Broncos make 'difficult decision' to release Pro Bowl safety T.J.
 Ward

 Ward had surfaced in trade rumors earlier in the week